bryanbibat/ffnpdf/README.md

 ## Known Issues

-**Line following a horizontal line (\<hr\>) is missing**

-This is a problem with FF.net's rendering of stories, especially in older ones.

-At the moment, the only fix is to manually edit the `.md` files to add the missing lines.

 **Page numbering in bookmark is incorrect for stories with long Table of Contents**

 It's a tradeoff between wrong numbering in the Table of Contents or in the bookmarks.
 I chose the latter.